apache/hbase-operator-tools/hbase-hbck2/README.md

    An example making table name 'user' ENABLED:
      $ HBCK2 setTableState users ENABLED
    Returns whatever the previous table state was.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <TABLENAME> <STATE>, one pair per line.
+   For example:
+     $ HBCK2 -i setTableState fileName1 fileName2

  scheduleRecoveries <SERVERNAME>...
     -i, --inputFile   take one or more files to read the args from